haje01/forword/README.en.md

 [한국어 문서](README.md)

-A simple library for quickly searching forbidden words in text messages
+A simple library for quickly searching forbidden words in text messages.

 ## Introduction
 forword is a simple library for quickly searching forbidden words in text messages.
-It reads forbidden words from a .csv file and quickly finds them in given text messages.
+It reads forbidden words from a .txt file and quickly finds them in given text messages.
 It is provided as a library for various programming languages.

 ### Key Features
 - Loading text files containing forbidden words